muz1lee/muz1lee.github.io/personal_blog.md

 ## About Me
 I am a second year Ph.D. student in the Institue of Operation Research and Analytics (IORA) at National University of Singapore.

-I am fortunately be advised by [James Pang Yan](https://bizfaculty.nus.edu.sg/faculty-details/?profId=514), [Chou Mabel](https://bizfaculty.nus.edu.sg/faculty-details/?profId=112).
-I also cowork with [Li Yinchuan](https://yinchuanll.github.io/).
+I am fortunately be advised by [James Pang Yan](https://bizfaculty.nus.edu.sg/faculty-details/?profId=514) and [Chou Mabel](https://bizfaculty.nus.edu.sg/faculty-details/?profId=112).
+I also co-work with [Li Yinchuan](https://yinchuanll.github.io/).